Native vegetation is vital for the health of our environment, supporting native animals and agriculture and protecting

 Self-assessable codes for managing native vegetation

-The three new self-assessable codes have been released and are a significant next step to changing the way we do business, and placing trust in landholders to manage their own land in a sustainable way.
+The three self-assessable codes are a significant next step to changing the way we do business, and placing trust in landholders to manage their own land in a sustainable way.

 The three codes cover low-risk clearing activities for:

-They are the first of a series of self-assessable codes announced as part of the changes to the regulation and were gazetted on 20 November 2014.
+The self-assessable codes are made under the regulation and were gazetted on 20 November 2014.

 Biodiversity legislation review